downlinko/downlinko.github.io/_posts/development/editors/2018-09-02-download-install-android-studio-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-installer-complete.png" alt="android studio installer complete">

-Click `Finish` to complete the Android Studio setup.
+Click `Finish` to complete the setup.
+Android Studio will now launch.

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-installer-finish.png" alt="android studio installer finish">

 ## Step #3: Setup

-Next we need to configure Android Studio.
+Before you can use Android Studio you need to configure it.

 A pop-up appears that allows you to import existing settings from a custom location.

 In this example we will apply the default settings.
-In order to do this select the `Do not import settings` radio button and click `OK`.
+To do this select the `Do not import settings` radio button and click `OK`.

 <img src="{{ site.url }}/assets/images/posts/development/editors/android-studio-setup-complete-installation.png" alt="android studio setup complete installation">